arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/datasheet/datasheet.md

 The Portenta Vision Shield is an add-on and a gateway to innovative solutions in various industries.
 Explore the possibilities of integrating advanced machine vision and edge computing into your projects with the following application examples:

 - **Industrial automation**: Elevate your automation systems with the Portenta Vision Shield, enabling precise and real-time image processing for:
-  - **Quality control**: Implement the Portenta Vision Shield in production lines to automatically detect product defects and ensure that only high-quality items pass through.
+  - **Quality control**: Use the Portenta Vision Shield in production lines to automatically detect product defects and ensure that only high-quality items pass through.
   - **Predictive maintenance**: Use machine vision to monitor equipment and identify early signs of wear or failure, reducing downtime and maintenance costs.
   - **Automated sorting**: Integrate the Portenta Vision Shield into conveyor systems to automatically sort items based on color, shape, or size, improving efficiency and accuracy.

 - **Surveillance**: Enhance security and monitoring systems with advanced visual capabilities provided by the Portenta Vision Shield for:
   - **Real-time threat detection**: Deploy the Portenta Vision Shield in security systems to identify and alert authorities of potential threats, such as unauthorized access or suspicious activities, in real-time.
-  - **Environmental monitoring**: Utilize the Portenta Vision Shield's imaging capabilities to monitor environmental conditions in critical areas, such as chemical plants, to ensure safety and compliance with regulations.
+  - **Environmental monitoring**: Use the Portenta Vision Shield's imaging capabilities to monitor environmental conditions in critical areas, such as chemical plants, to ensure safety and compliance with regulations.
   - **Perimeter surveillance**: Implement the Portenta Vision Shield in perimeter security to detect intrusions or breaches, triggering immediate responses and minimizing risks.

 - **Machine vision and edge computing**: Unlock the potential of edge computing with the Portenta Vision Shield, bringing powerful processing capabilities directly to the field for: